 People with disabilities and vulnerable populations living in refugee camps often face significant barriers to inclusion.
 Around 2,400 adults and children with disabilities and other vulnerable groups living in and around the Nayapara and Kutupalong camps are receiving rehabilitation services.
 Rehabilitation sessions enable residents to participate in social, economic, and educational activities.

-Handicap International empowers the households of persons with disabilities to lift themselves out of poverty.
+Handicap International empowers over 4,000 households of persons with disabilities to lift themselves out of poverty.
 This project provides support for those persons with disabilities to achieve functional autonomy and access to basic health and social services.